saulfernandezgarcia/saulfernandezgarcia.github.io/_posts/2024-01-05-UNNC Global Ambassador.md

 Saul FG

-![A group of UNNC students at a formal dinner.](/assets/img/china/globalAmbassador/unnc_formal_dinner_awards.jpg) _It was during this dinner that some of us, international students, received the recognition for the award._
+![A group of UNNC students at a formal dinner.](/assets/img/china/globalAmbassador/unnc_formal_dinner_awards.jpg) _It was during this dinner that some of us, international students, received the recognition for the award.
+The dinner was lovely!
+Thank you for it_